Before we talk about how to spend 10 days in Korea, I have a confession: I have a dysfunctional love/hate relationship

-- Shin Shin Hotel: A clean and contemporary mid-range hotel just outside of Seomyeon Station.
+- Arban Hotel: A clean and contemporary mid-range hotel located close to Seomyeon Station.
 Rooms are spacious by Korean standards.
 Welcome bag from hotel includes a free Busan transport card as a special treat.

 - Park Hyatt Busan: The top 5-star hotel in Busan.
 Located close to Haeundae Beach, Park Hyatt Busan features floor-to-ceiling windows that showcase tremendous nighttime views of city and sea.
 Whether unwinding with a massage at the Lumi Spa or cooling down in the indoor pool, the amenities here are top-notch.
 Grab an evening cocktail at the 30th-floor Lounge for a true taste of what sets this hotel apart.

 Getting to Busan